meisser/course2018/exercises/journal/exercise06-task.md

 Economists often use natural log returns by default and rarely ever convert back.

 For the task at hand, you should **ignore all data before day 2000**.
-Also, you can ignore the data of the individual stocks and focus entirely on the index, which represents a weighted average of the two stocks.
-Volume represents the number of shares traded, but you can already get the full score without using volume data at all.
+Also, you can focus entirely on the index, which represents a weighted average of the two stock types.
+Volume represents the number of shares traded.
+Dividend yield is (dividend per share) / (share price).

 ## Task